kajuburfi/jrnl/README.md

   <!-- Example -->
   - [food] some breakfast item | A lunch item - course 1 A lunch item - course 2 A lunch item - course 3 | A filling dinner.
 A tasty dinner. | Snack - Chips Fruit - Mango
   ```
-  When fetching the tag through `--tag food`, you get a nice ascii table:
+  When fetching the tag through `--tag food`, you get a nice ascii table(along with a calendar - not shown here):
   ```
   ╭───────────────┬─────────────────────┬─────────────────────────┬───────────────────┬────────────────╮
   │ Date of Entry ┆ Breakfast           ┆ Lunch                   ┆ Dinner            ┆ Other          │